Sleepingkoala/SDCNanoDegree_Traffic_Sign_Classifier_P2/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
-And all the outputs are included.
+You're reading it!
+And all the outputs are included in my Traffic_Sign_Classifier.ipynb..

 ### Data Set Summary & Exploration